davidcontrerasaguilar/CONFIGRE_JOURNAL/README.md

 ### General Notes
 - Each CSV file is structured with headers reflecting the descriptions provided.
 - Users are advised to handle data responsibly, especially when linking to external APIs or resources.

+# CITATION
+If you use our source datasets, and experiments for your research or development, please cite the following paper

+# CONTACT
+If you have any questions, do not hesitate to contact us by david.contreras@salle.url.edu or egomezy109@gmail.com, we will be happy to assist.